Lecco: Buses

-Until 2017, bus services in Lecco were provided mainly by Servizi Automobilistici Lecchesi until 2017, when the company merged into SAB Bergamo, creating Arriva Italia.
+Interurban bus services in Lecco were provided mainly by Servizi Automobilistici Lecchesi, until 2017, when the company merged into SAB Bergamo, creating Arriva Italia.
 Bus services to Como are provided by ASF Autolinee, while Flixbus caters for longer distance bus relations.
+Urban bus service is provided by Linee Lecco a public association owned 100% by Lecco's municipality.

 The urban bus services in Lecco, managed by Linee Lecco, are the following: